 The small intentional steps you take daily can help you develop a more resilient faith overtime.

-If you are ready to be proactive to grow your faith this year, here are 11 innovative ways you can do just that along with some Bible Verses About Faith!
+If you are ready to be proactive to grow your faith this year, here are 11 innovative ways you can do just that along with some growing in faith bible verses.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.